-By know you should know that links are one of the most important ranking factor when it comes to SEO.
+By now you should know that links are one of the most important ranking factors when it comes to SEO.

 What is an anchor text ?